microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgEntitlementManagementAssignmentRequest.md

       - `[ExternalSponsors <IMicrosoftGraphDirectoryObject[]>]`:
         - `[Id <String>]`:
         - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-      - `[IdentitySources <IMicrosoftGraphIdentitySource[]>]`: The identity sources in this connected organization, one of azureActiveDirectoryTenant, crossCloudAzureActiveDirectoryTenant, domainIdentitySource or externalDomainFederation.
-Read-only.
+      - `[IdentitySources <IMicrosoftGraphIdentitySource[]>]`: The identity sources in this connected organization, one of azureActiveDirectoryTenant, domainIdentitySource or externalDomainFederation.
 Nullable.
-Supports $select and $filter(eq).
-To filter by the derived types, you must declare the resource using its full OData cast, for example, $filter=identitySources/any(is:is/microsoft.graph.azureActiveDirectoryTenant/tenantId eq 'bcfdfff4-cbc3-43f2-9000-ba7b7515054f').
       - `[InternalSponsors <IMicrosoftGraphDirectoryObject[]>]`:
       - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[State <String>]`: connectedOrganizationState